 To me, that seed is the soul.

-I spent Sunday with an ailing friend.
-A purely kind badass whose other female friends–all amazing, ridiculously accomplished women in the arts– healed each other with shared insights and laughter as much as, I hope, we helped healed her.
-Driving home from her apartment, one of these women (strong and serious mouth; warm and mischievous eyes) and I laughed even more as we shared advice, notes, gossip.
-I felt as energized as I did enervated.
-I felt the way you’re supposed to feel with a friend of the heart rather than generic company.
+I spent Sunday with an ailing friend, a purely kind badass whose other female friends in attendance–all amazing, ridiculously accomplished women in the arts– healed each other with shared insights and laughter as much as, I hope, we helped healed her.
+Driving home from her apartment afterward, one of these women and I laughed even more as we shared advice, notes, gossip.
+It was as energizing as it was enervating, and I felt the way you’re supposed to feel with a friend of the heart rather than generic company.

 Then last night I took zumba.

-In my late 40s I find dance to be the most reliable way to maintain sex and silliness in my life and that class did not disappoint (though, to be clear, I did not get laid).
-Afterward, the weather was mild, the night sky that gorgeous grey-violet that only NYC night skies achieve, and my heart was full from ogling the studio manager’s grandchild–an absolute doll, a tiny bright-eyed Muppet baby.
-I floated out in a swoon, an absolute swoon, and then a wave of dehydration and exhaustion hit me and I collapsed on a bench to collect myself in the evening air.
+In my late 40s I find dance to be the most reliable way to keep sex and silliness in my life and that class did not disappoint (though, to be clear, I did not get laid).
+Afterward, the weather was mild, the night sky that gorgeous grey-violet that only NYC night skies achieve, and my heart full from ogling the studio manager’s grandchild–an absolute doll, a tiny bright-eyed Muppet baby.
+I floated out in a swoon, an absolute swoon, and then a wave of dehydration and exhaustion rose up and I collapsed on a bench to collect myself in the evening air.

-Like a dummy I took that minute to post an Instagram story–I swear I mostly post while I’m high on something (happiness, heartbreak, an excellent winey meal )–and then wandered home.
-At which point I realized that somewhere between my house and the studio I’d lost my fannypack.
-(Though I loathe most neo-90s trends, I’ve embraced this one because of the freedom it confers.)
-Hyperventilating, I retraced my steps with my phone light; except for the phone, the pack contained everything I needed to get through the world (credit card, bank car, keys, library card, favorite lipstick; I’m hyperventilating again just thinking about the list).
+Like a dummy I took that minute to post an Instagram story–I swear I mostly post while I’m high on something (happiness, heartbreak, an excellent winey meal ).
+Only when I got home did I realize that somewhere between my house and the studio I’d lost my fannypack.
+(Though most neo-90s trends annoy the shinola out of me, I’ve embraced this one because of the freedom it confers.)
+Hyperventilating, I retraced my steps; except for my phone, the pack contained everything I needed to get through the world (credit card, bank car, keys, library card, favorite lipstick; I’m hyperventilating again just thinking about it).
 By the time I returned to the empty bench I was too dehydrated to work up tears; the devastation felt like retribution for all the good vibes I’d been enjoying.

 Had I absentmindedly dropped it in a bush on the way home?
 Had someone swiped it?
 I could forgive dimwittery far easier than fuckwittery.

-Desperate, I walked up and down the block, even returned to the studio though I knew I’d had the bag as I left.
+Desperate, I walked up and down the block, even returned to the studio though I knew I’d been wearing the bag when I left.
 The manager began to comb the area with me, her grandbaby cooing soothingly in her carrier as if she knew I needed solace.
 Finally a woman burst out of the closed storefront of BFF Animal Wash and called out: “Are you Liza Rozman?”
 I nodded–close enough!– and she ushered us inside to hand me the purse.
 “Oh, I’m so glad it’s you!” the woman said, grasping my hand and introducing herself as Indira.
-“I found this on the bench and when I saw you walking around with the light I had a feeling it was yours.
+“I found this on the bench and when I saw you walking around I had a feeling it was yours.
 Your phone number’s not in your purse, mami.”

 The studio manager clasped my other hand then and we all hugged.
 Trapped in the three-way embrace, the newborn bleated only the tiniest bit–a polite little mew to remind us not to crush her entirely.